-Research has shown that the first few years of a child’s life is the most crucial period in terms of the child’s brain development.
-Their experiences they had in their childhood life shapes the way the children learn, think, and behave for the rest of their lives.
+Research has shown that the first few years of a child’s life are the most crucial period in terms of the child’s brain development.
+The experiences they had in their childhood life shapes the way the children learn, think, and behave for the rest of their lives.
 Thus, parents should address the importance of early learning and exposure to heighten the child’s holistic development.
-Selecting the right school for your child is essential to help your child learn skills and knowledge that will make them successfully in life.
+Selecting the right school for your child is essential to help your child learn skills and knowledge that will make them successful in life.
 Furthermore, when a child starts school in their early years, they become accustomed to interacting with other children and adults.

 Learning Center Approach

 Learning centers or commonly known as learning corners are areas within a classroom with a collection of activities and materials for children to explore and play with.
 These materials are prepared by teachers to reinforce, extend and/ or enrich skills and learning.
-These activities and materials can be used independently by the children, individually or in groups, or even with teacher’s direction.
+These activities and materials can be used independently by the children, individually or in groups, or even with the teacher’s direction.
 Learning centers are an excellent way to individualize the curriculum to meet the varying needs of young children.
 Examples of learning centers in the school include – Library center, manipulative center, dramatic play center, block center, water/sand play center and more.

 Most schools in Singapore set up learning centers in combination with other approaches to enhance the children’s learning and development.

-More information on Learning Center Approach
+More information on Learning Center Approach can be found via gigglepotz.com.

 Some school/s that offer this approach: Singapore’s First Literature-Based Curriculum for Pre-School – Little Skool-House International